lyndskg/black-scholes-cpp/README.md

 ## SIDE-NOTE: IS BACKTESTING THAT BIG OF A DEAL IN THE FUTURE?

-**<ins>TO-DO</ins>:**
-- [x] ~~Figure out how to rewrite Makefile~~ ✓
-- [x] ~~Re-install libcURL/cURL-openssl via Homebrew (incompatible w/ arm64?)~~ ✓
-- [x] ~~Review MAKEFILE documentation: esp $(LIBS), $(LDFLAGS), $(LXXFLAGS).~~ ✓
-- [x] ~~From CLI, understand exporting $(PATH)(s) to libcURL in root/.zshrc.~~ ✓
-- [x] ~~Fix Git VS issues w/ SSH/GPG keys (ed25519, RSA) and/or authentication w/ fine-grained PACs~~. ✓
-- [x] ~~Finalize high-level project structure (i.e. where driver goes, basic .cpp/.h division, basic class (and other high-level data structure) organization based on functionality).~~ ✓
-- [ ] Handle all inputModes.
-   a.
-User Input: Done, not tested.
-   b.
-File Input: Done, not tested.
-   c.
-Database Input: Haven't started, but know to use SQLite.
-   d. external market data feeds / APIs: Haven't started, but have cURL set up.
-Also using Alpha Vantage Rapid API and already have private key.
-"Just" need to figure out configuration.
-- [ ] Begin TESTING AND DEBUGGING!
-   - UNIT TESTS.
-NOW.
-- [ ] Optimizing code.
-   - Obv some shit will optimize a lot and take barely any time.
-Some shit will make zero-to-nil difference and take hours.
-Gotta prioritize.
-   - Optimization ideas listed below, but some of it is obvious throughout code.
-- [ ] Figure out what additional features to implement.
-   -  ~~option Greeks (calculating, setting, getting)~~ ✓
-   - ~~enhanced Black-Scholes pricing models incorporating option Greeks (constructor, calculating, setting, getting)~~ ✓
-   -  ~~enhanced Black-Scholes pricing models incorporating implied volatility (constructor, calculating, setting, getting)~~ ✓
-   - Heston model
-     - enhanced Black-Scholes pricing models incorporating Heston model equations
-     - calibration procedure to estimate the Heston model parameters based on market data
-     - volatility surface calculation: calculate the implied volatility surface using the Heston model
-        -  By solving the Heston model equations and comparing the model prices with market prices, you can derive the implied volatility at different strikes and maturities, thus constructing the volatility surface.
-      -  Greeks calculation: Enhance your project to calculate option Greeks, such as delta, gamma, vega, theta, and rho, using the Heston model.
-         - These measures provide valuable insights into the sensitivity of option prices to changes in underlying factors.
-You can use finite difference methods or other numerical techniques to estimate these sensitivities based on the Heston model equations.
-       - Monte Carlo Simulation: Implement Monte Carlo simulation to generate random paths for both the underlying asset price and volatility based on the Heston model.
-       - Historical Volatility Analysis: Incorporate functionality to calculate historical volatility based on historical price data.
-This can be useful for comparing the implied volatility from the Heston model with realized historical volatility.
-You can calculate rolling or weighted average volatilities to capture different time horizons.
-       - Sensitivity Analysis: Extend your project to perform sensitivity analysis using the Heston model.
-Explore the impact of varying input parameters, such as mean reversion speed, volatility of volatility, and correlation, on option prices and Greeks.
-This analysis can help assess the model's sensitivity to different market conditions.
-       - Visualizations: Enhance your project by adding visualizations to present the results more intuitively.
-Plot option prices, implied volatility surfaces, Greeks, or other relevant metrics to provide a graphical representation of the Heston model outputs.
-   - Divided Difference approach
-- Perpetual American Options
-- Matrix Math

 <p align="center">
   <a href="https://www.linkedin.com/in/lyndsey791/">LinkedIn</a>  |  <a href="https://www.sorry-this-site-doesnt-exist-yet./">Website</a>  |     <a href="https://github.com/lyndskg/">GitHub</a>  |  <a href="#contact">Contact Info</a>
 </p>